AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Summaries.md

 # Example: Impact of summary direction

-This example shows the impact of SummaryDirection, and how changing it will shift the summary value calculation.
+This simple example shows the impact of SummaryDirection, and how changing it will shift the summary value calculation.
 Three mini data view results are shown, where SummaryType and SummaryDirection are varied.

 Example #1: SummaryType = "None"